We have found a new home. My thanks to Edward Hanna for his fantastic work to achieve this.

 About this website

-This website is for the descendants and other relatives of the Douglases who lived in the Glenalmond area of Perthshire in the 1700s and later.
-It may also be useful for people interested in the history of that area.
+This website is primarily of interest, I imagine, to the descendants and other relatives of the Douglases who lived in the Glenalmond area of Perthshire in the 1700s and later.
+I hope it may also be useful for people interested in the history of that area and for anyone out there related to my other family groups in Scotland, Canada, Northern Ireland and beyond.

 If you have information to share please get in touch!

-I've been interested in genealogy since I was 10.
-I've spent a lot of time finding out.
+I’ve been interested in genealogy since I was 10 and was blessed with parents willing to share what they knew.
+I’ve spent a lot of time finding out more through letters, emails, meetings, work in archive and genealogy society offices and latterly through online research.
 Now I want to share what I know.
-I hope to add more information as I find it - or as others share with me.
+I hope to add more information as I find it – or as others share with me.

 I am very keen to make contact with descendants of William Douglas the blacksmith at New Fowlis.
 I know he has descendants in the Forfar area and also in Canada.
 I would be pleased to make contact with relatives from any branch of the family.
 There are branches in Canada, USA, South Africa and Australia.
 My own twig is in Northern Ireland.
 There are still plenty of branches in different parts of Scotland and some in England.
 I would love to be able to add more photos and stories about individuals on the tree.
 Are there any Gloag descendants out there who could provide a picture of Elizabeth Douglas and George Gloag of Muthill or bring me up to date with more relatives?
 I know there are family members in Australia and would love to hear from them.